akishajnl/LRTDensityDisplay/readme.md

 		`profile.hbs` is your main view for all your profile details, you'll be able to view details like your badges (currently only assignable via database)
 		, you can also see your profile picture
 		, you can also edit different details in your profile like your description, username, and profile picture (will also change your login) you can't change your username to any other pre-existing account's username (nice try!).
+You can delete your account!

-6. You can visit the about page called `about.hbs`, it's just cute info about our project with a lot of justification and reasoning taken from our CBINOV3 needfinding study.
+7. You can visit the about page called `about.hbs`, it's just cute info about our project with a lot of justification and reasoning taken from our CBINOV3 needfinding study.

-7. Now that you're logged in, you can now head on back to `index.hbs` via the navbar and clicking "HOME".
+8. Now that you're logged in, you can now head on back to `index.hbs` via the navbar and clicking "HOME".
 	7.1
 		You'll now be able to react and comment!
 Cool!!!
 	7.2